NorESMhub/noresm-exp/content/noresm2_lm_spin3.md

 - Continued to use a 10% increase in the sea-salt emissions in order to reduce the net radiation imbalance @TOM (top of model)
 - Continued to use the increased (x2) error tolerance in energy conservation test in CICE
+- Continued to use the modifications to the parameters *bkopal, rcalc and ropal* in iHAMOCC  included as SourceMod
 - Continued to use the modifications to the convection code included as SourceMod
 - Continued to use the namelist changes compared to repository for CAM6-Nor and  MICOM